Kinghan History, Family Crest & Coats of Arms

 Kinghan Settlers in United States in the 19th Century

-- Kinghan, aged 26, who emigrated to the United States from Belfast, in 1896
+- Kinghan, aged 26, who immigrated to the United States from Belfast, in 1896

 Kinghan Settlers in United States in the 20th Century